castorini/pygaggle/docs/experiments-wiki-corpora-fid.md

 Fusion-in-Decoder (FiD) is a model described in the following paper:

-> Izacard, Gautier, and Édouard Grave.
+> Gautier Izacard, and Édouard Grave.
 [Leveraging Passage Retrieval with Generative Models for Open Domain Question Answering](https://aclanthology.org/2021.eacl-main.74/). _Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics: Main Volume_.
 2021.

 We have replicated FiD training with our Wikipedia corpus variants, enabling the reproduction of these results in PyGaggle.

-Our own efforts are described in the paper entitled:
+Our own efforts are described in the paper:
-> "Pre-Processing Matters!
-Improved Wikipedia Corpora for Open-Domain Question Answering"
+> Manveer Singh Tamber, Ronak Pradeep, and Jimmy Lin.
+"Pre-Processing Matters!
+Improved Wikipedia Corpora for Open-Domain Question Answering".
+ECIR 2023.

 Our efforts include both retrieval as well as end-to-end answer generation.
 We cover only end-to-end answer generation here; for retrieval, please see [this guide](https://github.com/castorini/pyserini/blob/master/docs/experiments-wiki-corpora.md) in our Pyserini IR library, which must be done first.
 Here we provide instructions to reproduce end-to-end answer generation on the ```wiki-all-6-3-tamber``` corpus variant with the NaturalQuestions and TriviaQA datasets.